digitalismic/simple-dynamic-image-generator/README.md

 Step 5 : Go to script folder and create 1000 images `for i in {1..1000}; do python ./dynamic-image-generator.py $RANDOM; done`

-Step 6 : Go to sync images to your AWS S3 Bucket `aws s3 sync ./images/ s3://DESTINATION-BUCKET`
+Step 6 : S3 sync your images to your destination Bucket `aws s3 sync ./images/ s3://DESTINATION-BUCKET`

 Done